faisalazam/Problems/SYSTEM_DESIGN.md

 for the analysis of time-series data that are much easier to use than SQL.
 Some even provide features to manage data retention and data aggregation.
 Here are a few examples of time-series databases.

+OpenTSDB is a distributed time-series database, but since it is based on Hadoop and HBase, running a Hadoop/HBase cluster adds complexity.
+Twitter uses MetricsDB, and Amazon offers Timestream as a time-series database.
+According to DB-engines, the two most popular time-series databases are InfluxDB and Prometheus, which are designed to store large volumes of time-series data and quickly perform real-time analysis on that data.
+Both of them primarily rely on an in-memory cache and on-disk storage.
+And they both handle durability and performance quite well.
+According to the benchmark, an InfluxDB with 8 cores and 32GB RAM can handle over 250,000 writes per second.

+Another feature of a strong time-series database is efficient aggregation and analysis of a large amount of time-series data by labels, also known as tags in some databases.
+For example, InfluxDB builds indexes on labels to facilitate the fast lookup of time-series by labels.
+It provides clear best-practice guidelines on how to use labels, without overloading the database.
+The key is to make sure each label is of low cardinality (having a small set of possible values).
+This feature is critical for visualization, and it would take a lot of effort to build this with a general-purpose database.

 ### Sharding

 #### What is database sharding?